Shelby Cullom Davis: Career

-Davis died at his home in Hobe Sound, Florida, aged 85, following a brief illness.
-He was survived by his wife of 44 years, Kathryn Wasserman Davis; two children Shelby M. C., of Manhattan; a daughter, Diana D. Spencer and eight grandchildren.

 Philanthropy

 He provided significant financial support to Princeton University, funded chairs and professorships at Wellesley College, and endowed the Cullom - Davis Library at Bradley University.
 A Professorship of International Security Studies at Fletcher School of Law and Diplomacy was also instituted in his name.
 He also provided support to the Library and Museum of the Performing Arts at Lincoln Center in NYC.
 His generous support of the Society of Colonial Wars is recognized in part through the Shelby Cullom Davis Lecture.
 In December 2013 it was announced that through his charitable fund a $10 million donation was made to Colby College, Waterville, Maine.

 The Shelby Cullom Davis Center for Historical Studies in the Department of History at Princeton University is named after Davis.

 The use of funds meant to endow the Shelby Cullom professorship at Trinity College in Hartford, Connecticut led in part to the resignation of that college's president James Jones, as well as media attention to the donor intent issue.